-If you are trying to become a more active parent, be more involved in your child's development and wellbeing, then you should definitely read this!
+If you are trying to become a more active parent and be more involved in your child's development and wellbeing, then you should definitely read this!

 For instance, you might make them lunch every day but never sit with them at the table.
-Or, you might play with your kids on the floor every day after work but for most of the time, you’re scrolling on your phone and get distracted every few minutes.
+Or, you might play with your kids on the floor every day after work, but most of the time, you’re scrolling on your phone and get distracted every few minutes.

-Try this: the next time you tell your child that you’re going to do something together (go for a walk, eat a snack, play a game …), really be there1.
+Try this: the next time you tell your child that you’re going to do something together (go for a walk, eat a snack, play a game), really be there1.
 Put down your phone, turn off the TV, and shut your computer.
 Dedicate your full, conscious attention to them, observe, see what they try to communicate, and really stay with them.